evuez/book/src/chXX-patterns.md

 }
 ```

-If you want, you can use `..` to ignore all of the parts you haven't defined:
+If you want, you can use `..` to ignore all the parts you haven't defined:

 ```rust
 struct Point {